 - What can we do as a company to improve your employee experience?

 A sample employee motivation survey template may also look as follows:

-According to a Capterra survey of HR professionals, 75% use software to track recruiting activity, and 94% feel the program has enhanced their hiring process.
-While that might have its own perks, standard HR reports on recruitment are highly crucial.
+According to a Capterra survey of Human Resources professionals, 75% use software to track recruiting activity, and 94% feel the program has enhanced their hiring process.
+While that might have its own perks, standard HR managers to report on recruitment process are highly crucial.
 There are three types of hiring reports that every small business should be looking at:

 Cost per hire

 Examine the average cost and expenditure to hire a new employee.
 These metrics might assist you in determining the effectiveness of your recruitment efforts.
 You can also glance over the total number of responses to the openings, sources where your candidates heard about the opportunity, and track diversity & inclusion to steady up your HR reporting ahead in the game.